 Email marketing is the best way to increase your ROI.
 Regardless of how progressive technology has come, it still remains the most effective and proven way to see more profits and return on your investment.
 When it comes to promotional emails, you are sending something of value to your customers that will eventually be valuable to you too (show me the money!).

 A lot of hard work and thought goes into your promotional emails, so you want to make sure that they are actually converting into profits for your company.

 Let’s start by defining: What Is a Promotional Email?

-These emails have the potential to build trust with your customers by providing them real value.
-This can be in the form of a discount, free insider information, or an update of company information or announcements of upcoming sales.
+These emails have the potential to build trust with your customers by providing them with real value.
+This can be in the form of a discount, free insider information, an update of company information, or announcements of upcoming sales.
 This makes promotional emails a great and essential tool to help increase conversions.